 Both options require funds and staff time.
 Grant funding may offset the cost of an evaluator.
 For example, state courts may be able to find assistance from the State Justice Institute.
 To reduce the burden on staff, the evaluator should work with you to develop a data collection protocol that limits the amount of time staff spend on the evaluation project.

-The University of Michigan's Environmental Education Evaluation Assistant has resources that are useful for any program on deciding on whether to use an internal or external evaluator, as well as hiring and working with an external evaluator.
+The University of Michigan's My Environmental Education Evaluation Resource Assistant (MEERA) has resources that are useful for any program on deciding on whether to use an internal or external evaluator, as well as hiring and working with an external evaluator.

 The evaluation plan contains the why, what and how of the evaluation itself.
 It hinges on the goal (the why), which will dictate much of what to evaluate and how to do it.
 The goal answers the question of what will be evaluated.
 The two together - the goal and what will be evaluated - answer the question of how the evaluation will be carried out.
 The evaluation plan is written by your evaluator based on your decisions about what you want to accomplish and their knowledge of how to go about it.

 The first step will be to decide what you want out of the evaluation, which in turn will determine what the evaluation questions are.
 There are a few possibilities, such as the goals and questions listed below.

 Goal: Find out if your program is doing what you want it to do.

 This would lead to evaluation questions such as: